codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/workflow-terminated-by-system.md

 You can choose one of the following suggestions to resolve it:

 - Review your Dockerfile and steps of your workflow to decrease a time of performing of the workflow.
-- Move to the dedicated infrastructure (Codefresh on-premise version).
+- Move to the dedicated infrastructure (Codefresh on-premises version).
 - Add an additional log to the process (see below for an example).
 - Contact us to talk about startup pricing.